nadaalynasr/runapp/README.md

 Create Group Run page: In Create Group Run (CGR) page, users are able to schedule group runs by inputting the name, date, time, and max number of members for the group run.
 I implemented CGR page by building a controller that reuses existing UI fragments from Log a Run page to display the required CGR page design.
 I restricted user input for the date, time, and member max fields to ensure correct data format and more intuitive data inputs.
 I also ensured that the group creator is added as the first member.

 Private feature: I generalized the share toggle from Log a Run page so that it could be reused as CGR page's private toggle.
 When a group run is private, only the creator can see it in the Groups page.
-If the creator leaves the group run, it is deleted from the database.
+If the creator leaves the group run, it is deleted from the database and disappears from Group page.

 ## Technologies Used